Trnava Region: Economy

 The region is quite productive in both industry and agriculture.
 The proximity to the capital city of Bratislava is an asset, as many Trnava residents travel daily to work there.
-Lately, multinational manufacturing companies such as Peugeot or Samsung settled in the region.
+Lately, multinational manufacturing companies such as Peugeot or Samsung, Schäffler, ZF Slovakia, Vaillant Industrial and Bekaert settled in the region.

 Politics

-Current governor of Trnava region is Jozef Viskupič (OĽaNO).
-He won with 42,9 %.
-In election 2017 was elected also regional parliament :
+The current governor of the Trnava region is Jozef Viskupič (PS; formerly OĽaNO).
+He won with 42,9 % of the vote.
+In the 2017 elections to the regional parliament the results were as follows:

 Administrative division

-The Trnava Region consists of 7 districts.
+The Trnava Region consists of 7 districts: Dunajská Streda, Galanta, Hlohovec, Piešťany, Senica, Skalica and Trnava.
 There are 251 municipalities in the region of which 16 are towns.